Training

 field.
 The default imputer is “none”, which means no imputation is

-under the data/zarr.yaml
+datasets.your_dataset_name.processors.imputer under the

-file.
-It is comon to
+data/zarr.yaml file.
+It is common to impute with the mean value,

-impute with the mean value, ensuring that the variable value over NaNs
+ensuring that the variable value over NaNs becomes zero after mean-std

-becomes zero after mean-std normalisation.
-Another option is to impute
+normalisation.
+Another option is to impute with a given constant.

 imputer: